How to Clean a Shower Head: Practical Guide and Simple Tips

 5. Wipe and polish

-• Dry with a microfiber cloth .
+• Dry with a microfiber cloth.
 You can put a little vinegar on the cloth to make the surface shine.

 4. Method 2: Deep Cleaning (With Disassembly)

-disassembled shower head with limescale
+showerhead disassembled with limescale

 Steps to follow

-1. Unscrew the knob
+1. Unscrew the showerhead

 2. Soak in a basin